Wizards’ bursts of energy aren’t enough when Bulls’ DeMar DeRozan takes over late

 But sparks of energy weren’t enough to contain DeRozan in the fourth quarter.
 The Wizards lost, 107-94, after relinquishing just enough of their defensive control to let DeRozan bulldoze his way through Capital One Arena late.
 The forward scored 14 of his game-high 32 points in the fourth, torching Washington’s hopes for a three-game winning streak.

+“As I’ve said time and time again — it’s kind of tiring for me to say that — but we just need to keep our focus,” Avdija said.
+“We’re doing good stuff throughout the game, we’re playing well, we’re playing together, and I feel at some point a couple of us are lacking focus and then we’re collapsing.”

 Until DeRozan’s onslaught, the Wizards (32-43) kept pace thanks to strong shooting from Hachimura — he went 8 for 10 for 21 points — and an even battle on the boards.
-Despite a strong start from Chicago’s Nikola Vucevic (27 points), neither team had anyone who popped until the Bulls (44-32) took over in the fourth.
+Despite a fast start from Chicago’s Nikola Vucevic (27 points), neither team had anyone who popped until the Bulls (44-32) took over in the fourth.

+DeRozan beat Washington’s blitz time and again, heating up early in the second half and working his way into spots as the Wizards continued to struggle.
+Coach Wes Unseld Jr. saw defensive breakdowns in timing with hesitant defenders not quite knowing when to amp up the pressure and when to back off, but Chicago is used to opponents focusing on its all-star forward.

 With Washington trailing by one and less than nine minutes to go, DeRozan began a 9-0 streak with his second jumper in as many possessions.
-Alex Caruso poked the ball away from Smith and got the ball to Javonte Green for a three-point play before DeRozan capped the run with two more buckets.
+The Bulls’ Alex Caruso poked the ball away from Smith and got the ball to Javonte Green for a three-point play before DeRozan capped the run with two more buckets.
 It took less than two minutes for the Bulls to get all the separation they needed.

+“We scrambled around, created some misses,” Unseld said.
+“But it’s just tough to sustain that.
+Consistently having to get the ball out of DeMar’s hands is tough.
+He obviously got going in the second half — [Vucevic] in the first half and DeMar in the second.”

-The Wizards looked drained after that as DeRozan surged on and Kentavious Caldwell-Pope checked in to try and salvage something from the game.
+The Wizards looked drained as DeRozan surged on and Kentavious Caldwell-Pope checked in to try to salvage something from the game.
 He had 11 points and a steal in the final 6:21 but couldn’t push Washington into the lead without defense to back him up.

 Caldwell-Pope finished with 20 points, and Avdija added 14 off the bench.
 Kristaps Porzingis had 14 points and 10 rebounds.
 Zach LaVine added 14 points for Chicago.